Re: Choosing the right menstrual products when you have an IUD

 “Theoretically, I think some women are worried that, as they are removing Flex®, they might accidentally dislodge the strings of the IUD and accidentally pull out the IUD.
 I haven’t ever heard of a client actually being able to dislodge their IUD while they’re using a Flex Disc, but potentially that could be a concern – however, in summary, Flex is safe when used as directed, and if you have questions, contact your provider.”

-Pretty similar to our recommendation for using menstrual cups with an IUD: If you want to use menstrual discs, you should be in the clear.
-Talk to your provider if you have any concerns or want detailed information about your IUD’s placement, length of the strings, and its position in relation to your unique anatomy.
+Similar to our recommendation for using menstrual cups with an IUD: If you want to use menstrual discs for their many benefits including 12-hour comfort, talk to your provider.
+While menstrual discs like Flex Disc and Flex Reusable Disc are designed to be suction-free, your provider can confirm how your device will work with a disc based on your device’s placement, length of the strings, and position in relation to your unique anatomy.

 Other FAQs: Menstrual cup & disc with IUDs